vocdoni/developer-portal/docs/protocol/ballot-protocol.md

 |---|---|---|---|---|---|---|
 | 3  | 0 | 1  | 1 | 1  | -  | No  |

-### Multiple choice
+### Approval voting

-Choose your 3 favorite colours out of 5: green:0, blue:1, pink:2, orange:3, black:4
+Choose the colors that you like out of 5: green:0, blue:1, pink:2, orange:3, black:4

 - Vote Envelope: `[1,1,1,0,0]` `[0,1,1,1,0]` `[1,1,1,0,0]`
 - Results: `[ [1, 2], [0, 3], [0, 3], [2, 1], [3, 0] ]`